 update the configuration of the name service switch at

-the PAM config at /etc/pam.d/system-auth
+the PAM config at /etc/pam.d/system-auth and

-the default LDAP config at /etc/ldap.conf
+the default LDAP config at /etc/ldap.conf.

-(system-auth
+(system-auth and

 ldap.conf

-were primarily updated by authconfig
+were primarily updated by authconfig.)
+Also, to unify

-things a bit, I removed /etc/openldap/ldap.conf
+things a bit, I removed /etc/openldap/ldap.conf and

-made that a symlink to /etc/ldap.conf
+made that a symlink to /etc/ldap.conf.
+Nsswitch

-uses the file in etc
+uses the file in etc and ldapsearch uses

-, but the format is the same.
+the one in openldap, but the format is the same.

 The one important thing to note with using the same file for

-both /etc/ldap.conf
+both /etc/ldap.conf and

-is that
+/etc/openldap/ldap.conf is that

-PAM does not respect the uri
+PAM does not respect the uri directive, and so if you

 used that it is also necessary to include a host